davidgasquez/handbook/Open Data.md

   - Local datasets could be shared using something like [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole) or a temporal storage service.
 - Let me grab the state of the app (YAML/JSON), version control it, and generate static (to publish in GitHub Pages) and dynamic (hosted somewhere) dashboards from it.
   - Similar to [evidence.dev](https://evidence.dev/) or [portal.js](https://portaljs.org/).
 - It could also have "smart" data checks.
-Similar to [deepchecks](https://github.com/deepchecks/deepchecks) alerting for anomalies, outliers, noisy variables, ...
+Similar to [deepchecks](https://github.com/deepchecks/deepchecks) alerting about anomalies, outliers, noisy variables, ...
 - Given a large amount of [[Open Data]].
 It could offer a way for people to upload their datasets [and get them augmented](https://subsets.io/).
   - E.g: Upload a CSV with year and country and the tool could suggest GDP per Capita or population.